msterkowiec/AMTL/README.md

 Its main purpose is to provide types for special builds (debug or special release with asserts) that can detect errors in code.

 AMT provides equivalents of standard types (like std::map, std::vector, std::int8_t etc.) within amt namespace.
-In release build these types are typedef'ed back to std, so effectively there is no change in release mode/
+In release build these types are typedef'ed back to std, so effectively there is no change in release mode.

 # Features